Does Apple Vision Pro Require An iPhone?

 By scanning your face, Apple can tell which sized components will fit your unique facial structure the best.
 These components include the Light Seal, which helps keep external light from seeping between your face and the device, and the head bands, which hold the Apple Vision Pro to your head.

-How To Use iPhone Wtih Face ID To Order A Vision Pro
+How To Use iPhone With Face ID To Order A Vision Pro

 So if you are going to order an Apple Vision Pro online you will need an iPhone or iPad with face ID to do so.
 Here’s how: